oasis-tcs/openc2-impl-https/open-impl-https.md

 2. Transfer OpenC2 Messages using the content types defined in [Section 3.3.1](#331-serialization-and-content-types) appropriately, as specified in Section [3.4](#34-openc2-consumer-as-httptls-server).
 3. Listen for HTTPS connections as specified in [Section 3.2.1](#321-http-usage).
 4. Use HTTP POST method as specified in Sections [3.2.1](#321-http-usage), and [3.4](#34-openc2-consumer-as-httptls-server), and no other HTTP methods.
+5. Transfer OpenC2 command messages to the HTTP listener using the URI scheme specified in Section [3.2.2](#322-uri-scheme).
-5. Ensure HTTP request and response messages only contain a single OpenC2 message, as specified in [Section 3.3.2](#332-openc2-message-structure).
+6. Ensure HTTP request and response messages only contain a single OpenC2 message, as specified in [Section 3.3.2](#332-openc2-message-structure).
-6. Implement TLS in accordance with the requirements and restrictions specified in Sections [3.2.2](#322-tls-usage).
+7. Implement TLS in accordance with the requirements and restrictions specified in Sections [3.2.2](#322-tls-usage).
-7. Employ HTTP methods to send and receive OpenC2 Messages as specified in Section [3.4](#34-openc2-consumer-as-httptls-server).
+8. Employ HTTP methods to send and receive OpenC2 Messages as specified in Section [3.4](#34-openc2-consumer-as-httptls-server).
-8. Employ only the HTTP response codes specified in [[OpenC2-Lang-v1.0](#openc2-lang-v10)], Section 3.3.2.1.
+9. Employ only the HTTP response codes specified in [[OpenC2-Lang-v1.0](#openc2-lang-v10)], Section 3.3.2.1.
-9. Support authentication of remote parties as specified in Section [3.2.3](#323-authentication)
+10. Support authentication of remote parties as specified in Section [3.2.3](#323-authentication)
-10. Instantiate the message elements defined in Table 3-1 of [[OpenC2-Lang-v1.0](#openc2-lang-v10)] as follows:
+11. Instantiate the message elements defined in Table 3-1 of [[OpenC2-Lang-v1.0](#openc2-lang-v10)] as follows:

 | Name | HTTPS Implementation |